-Conrad Black is CEO of Hollinger International, and publisher of The Spectator (London), Jerusalem Post, and other publications.
-He writes:
+Conrad Black was the former CEO of Hollinger International, and publisher of The Spectator (London), Jerusalem Post, and other publications.
+He wrote:

 The British media habitually apply a double standard when judging the Israelis and Palestinians.
 Behind the spurious defence of merely seeking justice for the Palestinians, most of the relevant sections of the BBC, Independent, Guardian, Evening Standard and the Foreign and Commonwealth Office are rabidly anti-Israel.

 How can readers discern the truth between the lines?
 Listed here are common methods employed by the media – intentionally or not – to influence public opinion.
 By being aware of these methods, we can avoid becoming a pawn in the media war.

 Here are the “7 Violations of Media Objectivity”:

 - Misleading definitions and terminology.